 Trend #2: Gold rallies big

 Gold, as you know, is a safe haven along with the dollar.
 The correlation between the Nifty 50 and gold in 1-month, 3-month, and 6-month periods in the past two decades are -0.01, -0.04 and 0.05, respectively.
 That means it has a negative-to-very-low correlation.
-So in times of global equity stress, as equity markets move into a steep correction, gold moves the opposite way.
+So in times of global equity stress, as equity markets move into a steep correction, the gold return rate moves the opposite way.

 As equity markets get more volatile, gold’s inverse relationship with the market increases which further feeds into gold returns.
 Therefore, when gold returns rise, it can shoot higher very rapidly and by very large margins as we are seeing now.
 These price surges can more than make up for the flat returns in the preceding years.
 From early 2015 up until mid-2019, 5-year gold returns were usually less than 5%.
 But with gold turning up from 2019, the 5-year returns are now above 16%.